eficode-academy/git-katas/submodules/README.md

 After running the setup script, you'll be left with three repositories inside the `exercise` folder.

+* A `remote` repository.
+This is the "remote" repository that would normally exist on your preferred Git repository host, e.g. github.com.
 * A `component` repository cloned from `remote`.
 * A `product` repository.
-* A `remote` repository.
-This is the "remote" repository that would exist on your preferred Git repository host, e.g. github.com.

 Go to the `product` repository.